Best Astrophotography Mounts (2026)

 The Sky-Watcher EQ6-R Pro is available at Agena Astro.

 It is a great value and will serve you well, no matter which telescope you choose to use with it.
-The one downside of the EQ6-R is the weight of the mount head (38 pounds), as it is quite heavy to move around.
+The one downside of the EQ6-R is the weight of the mount head (38 pounds), which makes it quite heavy to move around.

 Key Features